faenrandir/a_careful_examination/documents/about_apostates/why_angry.md

 layout: page
 ---

+## Anger as a part of grieving loss

+Grieving is a mult

+Those experiencing faith transitions experience a huge loss of meaning in their life.
+Loss of belief in LDS truth-claims

+Grief trajectories are

+### Former member explanations

 Here are some former members trying to explain why they are angry after leaving the LDS Church.

 ---

+*Note: many former members begin to view LDS culture or leaders as somewhat abusive, so they may interpret anger in terms of this kind of relationship*

 [Abusers stigmatize anger, so that their victims won't protest when they are abused.](https://www.reddit.com/r/exmormon/comments/74a9kz/abusers_stigmatize_anger_so_that_their_victims/)